Please use the contact section below.

 The University has a significant investment in equipment, representing long-term commitments to fulfill its mission.
 The University owns and controls all equipment purchased with University funds, unless otherwise stipulated by the funding source.
 Custody and use of all assets is the responsibility of the various colleges and departments.

 Safeguarding the University’s capital equipment assets is a priority for each custodial department and those individuals responsible for those assets.
-Vigilance must be maintained to ensure that equipment assets are not lost, stolen or vandalized.
-Departments and their personnel should always try to be cognizant of risk regarding their equipment assets and do whatever possible to minimize that risk.
+Vigilance must be maintained to ensure that the risk that equipment assets are not lost, stolen or vandalized is managed.
 Assumption of security and complacency regarding possible risk are the two most significant factors leading to asset loss.

-Inventory Services administers capital equipment assets and is responsible for the centralized accounting and reporting.
+Accounting Services administers capital equipment assets through the centralized accounting and reporting procedures.

 Equipment purchases must meet all of the following requirements to be considered a capital equipment asset.

 - The cost of the equipment must be $5,000 or greater.